SENKAN!

 1047: Lookouts from MUSASHI, YAMATO, cruisers CHOKAI, NOSHIRO and destroyer KISHINAMI report periscope and torpedo wake sightings from that time on.

-1154: MUSASHI's Type 13 air-search radar detects approaching enemy planes on bearing 290, range 81 kilometers.
+1154: MUSASHI's Type 21 radar detects approaching enemy planes on bearing 290, range 81 kilometers.

 1157: Another contact is made with aircraft bearing 210, range 80 kilometers.

-1203: Enemy planes are sighted.
-A second attack by eight Helldivers from INTREPID scores two bomb hits and five near-misses.
-A dud penetrates two upper decks, demolishes the crew's head and exits above the waterline.
+A dud (identified as "250-kg") strikes the forecastle and penetrates two upper decks, demolishes the forward crew head and exits beneath the bow flare above the waterline.
 A second bomb strikes portside ahead of 127-mm AA gun No. 4, penetrates two upper decks and explodes on the middle deck in crew space No. 10.
-Fragments rupture a steam pipe in engine room No. 2 directly below.
-This engine room and the adjacent boiler room No. 10 fill quickly with superheated steam and are abandoned.
+A minor fire starts which is quickly put out by the repair party.
+That hit destroys the power cabling to remote power control of the 25-mm AA battery No. 8.
+A steam line supplying the crew galley is ruptured by backpressure, caused by the bomb explosion.
+The port inboard engine room No. 2 and the adjacent boiler room No. 10 are rapidly filled with superheated steam and have to be evacuated.
 The damage results in the loss of the port inboard shaft.
 MUSASHI's speed falls off to 22 knots.
-Two Helldivers are shot down.

 1312: Kurita orders fleet speed reduced to 22 knots so that MUSASHI can keep up.

 1455: Sixty-nine aircraft from USS ENTERPRISE (CV-6) and FRANKLIN (CV-13) begin the fifth attack of the day on Kurita's fleet.
-Pilots from ENTERPRISE report MUSASHI lagging behind the other ships, trailing oil and making but eight knots.
+Pilots from ENTERPRISE report MUSASHI lagging behind the other ships, trailing oil and making but 8 knots.
 MUSASHI hoists the signal 'Enemy aircraft sighted'.

 MUSASHI is, in fact, down by the bow, but is making 16 knots on three shafts.
-After counter-flooding, her starboard list is reduced to 1-2 degrees, but her speed falls off to 13 knots.
+After counterflooding, her starboard list is reduced to 1-2 degrees, but her speed falls off to 13 knots.

 Three bombs detonate in a row portside on the forecastle deck, abreast the forward main gun turrets.
 They knock out two single and one triple 25-mm AA gun mounts, the main communications room, telegraph room No. 1 and the telephone room.
-The blast penetrates boiler rooms Nos.
+The blast penetrates the boiler rooms Nos.
 4 and 8.

 Three torpedoes strike to port and two strike to starboard almost simultaneously, causing extensive damage and flooding in starboard area.
 The first of these torpedoes hits port (near a previous hit from the second attack) abreast the main gun turret No. 1, flooding its lower powder handling room.
 The second torpedo slowly floods port boiler room No. 8 and soon thereafter the adjacent No. 12 abaft.
 Almost simultaneously, a bomb explodes over boiler room No. 8 and its blast penetrates that boiler room.